Who's Running NASA?

 There was only one witness at a congressional hearing about NASA’s budget last week, and he wasn’t even supposed to be there.

 The witness, Robert Lightfoot, has worked at NASA for years.
-He arrived at the Marshall Space Flight Center in 1989 as a test engineer.
+He arrived at the Marshall Spaceflight Center in 1989 as a test engineer.
 By 2009, he was running the whole place as director, and a few years later, he was number three at NASA headquarters.
 When President Obama left the White House, taking all his appointees with him, Lightfoot took over as NASA’s acting administrator.
-He would step down as soon as the Senate confirmed a successor, hand-picked by President Trump.
+He would step down as soon as the Senate confirmed a successor, handpicked by President Trump.

 More than 13 months later, that still hasn’t happened.
 With each passing day, NASA sets a new record for the longest the agency has gone without a permanent chief between two administrations.
 So it was Lightfoot who was summoned to Capitol Hill to face lawmakers and field questions about the future of a government agency he was never supposed to run for this long.

-“Is it time to have somebody permanent in that position?”
-Ed Perlmutter, a Democratic congressman from Colorado, asked Lightfoot at the hearing, held by the House Committee on Science, Space, and Technology.
+“Is it time to have somebody who’s permanent in that position?,” Ed Perlmutter, a Democratic congressman from Colorado, asked Lightfoot at the hearing, held by the House Committee on Science, Space, and Technology.
 “Is it hard as an acting administrator to move the agency forward?”

-“As the one sitting in that chair,” Lightfoot replied with a chuckle, “it is always of value to have the person the president wants in this post.
+“As the one sitting in that chair,” Lightfoot replied with a chuckle, “it is always of value to have the person the president wants in this position.
 I think that would be important for us all.”

 Lightfoot won’t be in that chair for much longer.
 The acting administrator sent a memo to NASA staff Monday announcing he will retire from the agency, effective April 30.